Off the Planckian Locus: Using 2D Chromaticity to Improve In-Camera Color: Evaluation

-\paragraph{Ablation.} In Table~\ref{tab:ablation}, we ablate our choice of using a 2D xy chromaticity coordinate against modeling the illuminant in 1D CCT space or in 2D raw space.
-Additionally, we find that our noise augmentation strategy is crucial for our method to generalize to out-of-domain illuminant chromaticities.
-We further ablate CST-MLP with varying layer and node counts in Supplementary Section~\ref{sec:supp_model_abation}.
+{\bf{Ablation of CST-MLP.}} In~\cref{tab:ablation}, we ablate three design choices.
+First, we compare specifying the whitepoint in 2D xy chromaticity, which yields better performance than using 1D CCT space or 2D raw space.
+Second, we find that our noise augmentation strategy is crucial for our method to generalize to out-of-domain illuminant chromaticities.
+Finally, we compare the performance of predicting different transforms and find that linear and root-polynomial mappings yield the best results.
+We further ablate CST-MLP with varying layer and node counts in Supplementary \cref*{sec:supp_model_abation}.

+\textbf{Sensitivity to imperfect input white-point.}~Our experiments assume that the ground-truth illuminant is known to isolate the performance of various CST prediction methods.
+In practice, however, this assumption does not hold as white-balance estimation~\cite{ccmnet, Afifi2025} modules are imperfect.
+To better assess real-world performance with imperfect white-points, we evaluate our method (trained with ground truth white-points) alongside several baselines on the lightbox dataset with controlled white-point offsets (\cref{tab:wpe}).
+For each chart, an offset of $0\degree$, $1\degree$, $2\degree$, $3\degree$ or $10\degree$ was applied in random directions.
+Our results show CST-MLP achieves the lowest mean angular error when the white-point is offset by $0\degree$ -- $2\degree$, which falls within the typical range of white-point estimators such as CCMNet~\cite{ccmnet} and Time-Aware White Balance~\cite{Afifi2025} which achieve $1.01\degree$ -- $2.23\degree$ mean and $0.60\degree$ -- $1.71\degree$ median angular error on datasets that include LED illuminants.
+We note that when the white-point offset is large ($3\degree$,$10\degree$), our 2D CST-MLP performs similarly to 1D CST-MLP, but still outperforms 2-CST traditional interpolation.